stakater/mto-docs/content/managed-kubernetes/aws-eks.md

 ![Node Group](../images/eks-nodegroup.png)

-We have access configuration set as both, EKS API and Configmap, so that admin can access the cluster using EKS API and map IAM users to our eks cluster using aws-auth configmap.
+We have access configuration set as both, EKS API and Configmap, so that admin can access the cluster using EKS API and map IAM users to our EKS cluster using `aws-auth` configmap.

 ![EKS Access Config](../images/eks-access-config.png)